pelithne/k8s/workshop.md

 Let's change some code and watch the whole chain roll from Code commit ->Build->Release.

-Open the file: azure-vote-app/azure-vote/config_file.cfg and change the code:
+Open the file: azure-vote-app/azure-vote/config_file.cfg (using the editor in Azure Devops) and change the code:

 ```py
 # UI Configurations